-This largely depends on how quickly you recover from the sedation (if you have received any) and how busy the department is.
-Emergency inpatients are looked after by the department and these take priority over outpatient lists.
+This largely depends on how quickly you recover from any sedation you may have been given and how busy the department is.
+Emergency inpatients are looked after by the department and these may need to take priority over outpatient lists.

 You will normally be able to go home 1-3 hours after the procedure.
+If you have been given a sedative injection, you must have someone to collect you from the Endoscopy Unit to take you home.